symfony/symfony-docs/components/http_foundation/introduction.rst

 :class:`Symfony\\Component\\HttpFoundation\\ParameterBag`.
 This is mostly used to attach information that belongs to the Request and that needs to be accessed from many different points in your application.
-For information on how this is used in the Symfony2 framework, see :ref:`read more<book-fundamentals-attributes>`.
+For information on how this is used in the Symfony2 framework, see :ref:`the Symfony2 book<book-fundamentals-attributes>`.

 Identifying a Request
 ~~~~~~~~~~~~~~~~~~~~~